elenderg/PAL-1000/instruções de compilação.md

 `Say yes.`

 85. And now that we've got our names straight, we can get back to scanning our types.
 Types come in different forms; simple types, like "_An address is a number,_" are typically just subsets of other types.
-But types that have the word "_has_" or "_have_" after the type name, like "_A button has a box and a name,_" are record types.
+But types that have the word "_has" or "have_" after the type name, like "_A button has a box and a name,_" are record types.
 To scan record types, we need this routine:

 `To scan a type given a rider (has or have):`